NSWPlanning/edais/spec/intro.md

 5      | Determine Application    | Approve or Refuse the application.

-A common point of confusion:
+Note: A common point of confusion:

 Accept/Reject: Certifier decides if they wish to take on the business.
 Approve/Refuse: Certifier determines whether the application is allowed or not.

+There are two primary configurations:
+* Council as Certifier
+* Private Certifier with Council

 ### EHC with Council as Certifier